iklevente-zz/Acronix/README.md

 # Acronix

-**Note: The 3rd party CefSharp engine that I'm using in this project is outdated and has potential security vulnerabilities!
+**Note: The 3rd party CefSharp engine that I was using in this project might be outdated and has potential security vulnerabilities!
 Please update CefSharp if you want to work with this project!**

 This web browser was under development by Ilyó Kovács Levente for learning purposes.
 The browser uses [CefSharp](http://https://github.com/cefsharp/CefSharp/ "CefSharp") to embed the Chromium Framework into the browser and it uses .NET Framework/WinForms UI.